BenjiElysium/Benn-Portfolio/content/blog/computer-graphics-simVSgen.md

 ## AI Render Plugin for Blender

-"AI-Render" is a project hosted on GitHub that integrates Stable Diffusion technology into Blender, a popular 3D creation suite.
-This combination allows users to leverage the capabilities of Stable Diffusion, an advanced AI model for image synthesis, within the Blender environment.
-The project is focused on enhancing the creative and production processes in 3D modeling and animation by utilizing AI-driven image generation techniques.
-The project is developed primarily in Python and is licensed under the MIT license.
-For a detailed overview and access to the project's resources, you can visit the GitHub page of AI-Render.
+AI-Render is an innovative project available on GitHub that seamlessly integrates Stable Diffusion technology with Blender, the renowned 3D creation suite.
+This integration empowers users to harness the capabilities of Stable Diffusion, a cutting-edge AI model specialized in image synthesis, directly within Blender's versatile environment.
+The project is primarily geared towards revolutionizing the creative workflow in 3D modeling and animation by incorporating AI-driven image generation.

+Developed chiefly in Python, AI-Render is under the MIT license, ensuring wide accessibility and adaptability.
+For those interested in exploring this fusion of AI and 3D art, a comprehensive overview and all necessary resources can be found on the AI-Render GitHub page: [AI-Render on GitHub](https://github.com/benrugg/AI-Render)

 ![Ai-generated Ribbons and Leaves](https://res.cloudinary.com/doj03xgr2/image/upload/v1698093198/Elements/Eld-spirits.34_bepiqu.jpg)